 Lanarkshire Carers Adult Carer Support Plan Partnership Statement

-An Adult Carer Support Plan helps to establish and record an adult carer’s:
+An Adult Carer Support Plan helps to establish, progress and record an adult carer’s:

 • Identified personal outcomes